 You’re trying to sell a car yourself, but the CarGurus suggested price is lower for you than the suggested Instant Market Values for similar cars for sale at dealerships.
 So, what gives?
-First things first: This is perfectly normal and expected, and selling a car privately will still earn you the most money for your used car.
+First things first: This is perfectly normal and expected.
+Trading in your vehicle has significant benefits, but selling a car privately will often still earn you the most money for your used car.

 Still, you’re probably asking why a dealership can sell the same make, model, and year car as you, but at a higher price.
 The answer is two-fold: